International Journal of Chronic Obstructive Pulmonary Disease

 Dartmouth Digital Commons Citation

 Gruenberger, Jean-Bernard; Vietri, Jeffrey; Keininger, Dorothy; and Mahler, Donald, "Greater Dyspnea is Associated with Lower Health-Related Quality of Life among European Patients with COPD" (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3665.